Private Health Insurance Rebate Tiers

 What’s the rebate on Private Health Insurance?

-From 1 April 2026, the base tier rebate will reduce from 24.288% to 24.118%.
+On 1 April 2026, the base tier rebate reduced from 24.288% to 24.118%.
 That means you may still experience an increase in the amount you pay, based on the reduction in the Government rebate.

 It’s adjusted because of a few variables.
 With rising medical costs and an ageing population, health insurance premiums can increase, and the federal government wants to control how much it spends on the rebate, so it is indexed every year.